niplav/site/notes_on_ethics.md

 that stressful moment are not [reflectively stable](https://arbital.com/p/reflective_stability/).

-Similarly, even when I'm relaxed, I usually still can imagine a version of myself with even more desired values – more altruistic, less time-discounting, less parochial.
+Similarly, even when I'm relaxed, I usually still can imagine a version of myself with even more desired values—more altruistic, less time-discounting, less parochial.
 Similarly, that version of myself likely wants to be even more altruistic!
 This is a [Murder-Ghandi problem](https://www.lesswrong.com/posts/SdkAesHBt4tsivEKe/gandhi-murder-pills-and-mental-illness "Gandhi, murder pills, and mental illness"):